toscm/simulatr/README.md

 ## Next Steps

-* Either copy the package to your own private Github Account and make the repo public as soon as you want to upload the package to CRAN or make it public right now (recommended).
+* [x] Either copy the package to your own private Github Account and make the repo public as soon as you want to upload the package to CRAN or make it public right now (recommended).
-* Do a literature research of existing packages for data simulation and their features.
+* [x] Do a literature research of existing packages for data simulation and their features.
 Write down the results in this README under section [Related Work](#related-work).
-* Implement the function `list_datasets` for listing potential base datasets for the simulation.
+* [x] Implement the function `list_datasets` for listing potential base datasets for the simulation.
-* Implement the function `simulate_dataset` to do the actual simulation.
+* [ ] Implement the function `simulate_dataset` to do the actual simulation.
+  * [ ] Use case 1: user specifies a base dataset measured with only one single platform and no platform: take all samples
+  * [ ] Use case 2: user specifies a base dataset measured with multiple platforms and no platform: throw an error using `stop(<some useful message>)`
+  * [ ] Use case 3: user specifies a base dataset measured with multiple platforms and a platform: use the samples measured with the specified platform
+  * [ ] Use case 4: user specifies only a platform: download all samples for that platform (will require one more helper function `get_samples()` or similar.
+  * [ ] Use case 5: no base dataset and no platform specfied
+  * [ ] Implement `noise` argument: just add `rnorm(noise)` to the data
+  * [ ] Implement `bias/biastype` argument: be creative
+  * [ ] Implement `cor` / `cortype` argument: be creative
-* Get the coverage check to pass.
+* [x] Get the coverage check to pass.
-* Make sure both functions and all used helper functions are thoroughly documented.
+* [ ] Make sure all functions are thoroughly documented.
 See <https://r-pkgs.org/man.html> for details on how to write documentation for R functions.
-* Write tests for both functions and all used helper functions.
+* [ ] Write tests for all functions.
 See <https://r-pkgs.org/tests.html> for details on how to write testcases for R functions.
-* Document package usage either in a [vignette](https://r-pkgs.org/vignettes.html) or in chapter [Usage](#usage).
+* [ ] Document package usage either in a [vignette](https://r-pkgs.org/vignettes.html) or in chapter [Usage](#usage).
+* [ ] Improve literature research results.
+* [ ] Make `list_datasets` return all available Metadata (not just title title, type, platform_id and data_row_count)
-* Publish the package to CRAN.
+* [ ] Publish the package to CRAN.
+* [ ] Optional: speed up `list_datasets` by retrieving the metadata without actually downloading the expression matrix (maybe by querying the NCBI website)

 ## Installation